Abuse in the Church

 Why is abuse so much less likely to occur among the Latter-day Saints?

-The Church handbook contains several common-sense policies to avoid and prevent abuse, such as not riding alone with a child, two-deep leadership, classrooms with windows, and youth safety training.
+The Church handbook contains several common-sense policies to avoid and prevent abuse, such as not riding alone with a child, two responsible adults, classrooms with windows, and youth safety training.
 Additionally, Jennifer Roach suggests seven unique practices in the Church of Jesus Christ of Latter-day Saints that further protect our children and youth.5

 - The Calling System—The Church calls people to serve in various assignments.
 They do not volunteer.